 Compass Classroom – Visual Latin

-Visual Latin by Compass Classroom is a complete online Latin curriculum for middle and high school students.
-They offer you online access or DVDs with workbooks.
-Visual Latin lessons are really funny and engaging, so students enjoy themselves as they learn Latin.
+Visual Latin by Compass Classroom (pictured above) is a complete, Christian, online Latin curriculum for middle and high school students.

 If you get the physical copy in the mail, you’ll get DVDs with files that include printable worksheets.

-If you get the online version, you’ll get online access and you can complete the worksheet portion as fun interactive quizzes on their online platform.
+If you get the online version, you’ll get online access to PDFs, and you can complete the worksheet portion as fun interactive quizzes on their online platform.

-Lessons can be completed independently by students making this a good option if you’re a parent who is working from home.
+Students can complete lessons independently, making this a good option if you’re a parent working from home.

-Then Visual Latin 2 builds upon the foundation of the first volume and covers verb tenses, present participles, the perfect/pluperfect tense, adverbs, the subjunctive, and some more.
+Then, Visual Latin 2 builds upon the foundation of the first volume and covers verb tenses, present participles, the perfect/pluperfect tense, adverbs, the subjunctive, and more.

 Memoria Press – Latina Christiana